 The word ‘pasta’ is an Italian word meaning ‘paste’, referring to the paste like pasta dough made from egg or water and flour.
 However, before pasta was all over the world, pasta was called ‘maccaronaro’, which means ‘kneading dough with energy’.
 And even before that, pasta was called ‘Itriyya’ in Arab countries to refer to a type of pasta called Vermicelli, which is a long-stringed, flat pasta.; and called the Latin word ‘lagana’ in Ancient Greece to refer to a type of pasta somewhat resembling Lasagne.

 With all these different names, where did pasta originally come from?
 How did we get the pasta that we so love today?
-Below Flavours have written a brief history of pasta for you to know where the beloved pasta is from:
+Below Flavours have written a brief history of pasta in Italy for you to know where the beloved pasta is from:

-You can learn how to make your own homemade pasta in our online cooking classes!
+You can learn how to make your own homemade pasta in our online cooking classes.
 With our Italian chefs coming to you live from Italy, you’ll be a pasta master in no time!

 Invasion of pasta into Italy from Arab Countries